zhenhuaw-me/tflite2onnx/docs/contribution-guide.md

 * If some operators are not supported yet, you may [request a new operator](https://github.com/jackwish/tflite2onnx/issues/new?assignees=&labels=operator%2C+help+wanted&template=request-operator.md&title=Operator+request%3A).
 * Feel free to open any other related discussions.

+It's high recommended to attach a narrow down-ed TFLite model and debug logs (generate it with `tflite2onnx.enableDebugLog()`).

 ## Contributing Code